aws-amplify/amplify-ui/README.md

 - Forgot password flow: Sign up, confirm account, and sign in all work as expected.
 Forgot password
 - Error handling: Gracefully handle error on signin/signup
 - localization
+- Material & Cupertino code duplication: The logic for authentication should be abstracted out and shared.
 - Animations: The form doesn't have any animations.
 Since the form is essentialy just a list of items that get removed/added, [AnimatedList](https://api.flutter.dev/flutter/widgets/AnimatedList-class.html) could probably be used.
 There could be some default animations, with the ability for users to provide their own.
 - Cupertino design: This is not one of the customer use cases, but it would probably be something flutter devs would want.
 [Cupertino](https://flutter.dev/docs/development/ui/widgets/cupertino) widgets match the design of iOS.